element-plus/element-plus/docs/en-US/guide/ssr.md

 ## Provide ZIndex

-When you using SSR for development, you may encounter hydration errors caused by `z-ndex`.
+When you using SSR for development, you may encounter hydration errors caused by `z-index`.
 In this case, we recommend injecting an initial value to avoid such errors.

 ```ts
 // src/main.js (irrelevant code omitted)